 Work for a cause and not mainly for applause

-We have an unending wish for being appreciated for everything we do.
+Do you wish to be appreciated for everything you do?
 Whether it is cooking a special dish (or sometimes even the daily routine dish) or completing an official task diligently, we want to be given credit.
-The childlike expectations arise, and we want the world to applaud us.
+The childlike expectations arise.
 But what if our childlike wish is not fulfilled?
-This blog tries to explore the shortcomings of always wishing to be appreciated and how we can handle it diligently.

-You may be doing your best, but the irony is all people may not appreciate you for your efforts.
+You may be doing your best, but \people may not appreciate you for your efforts.
 They may have different reasons for not appreciating.
 You would get upset at this point and may even start doubting your ability just because they didn’t give credit to your efforts.
 This is one of the difficult parts of expecting people to pat you on the back every time.

 Expecting appreciation all the time can pave the way for anxiety

 Yes, don’t you second this?
-When you always want people to appreciate you, you will always be in an anxiety mode.
-You want others to praise you all the time and become perturbed when they don’t.
+When you want people to appreciate you all the time, you will always be in an anxiety mode.
 With the course of time you start thinking why people are not giving credit to my genuine efforts and this may even lead to the thinking, “I am right and everyone is wrong”.
 You stop seeing yourself from a critical eye and even begin to justify your actions.
 This may even lead to depression when not treated at the initial stage itself.

 Here comes the role of working for a cause